bitprj/devrel/IMC_WebDev/FinalBlog.md

 A waterfall
 A car

-In order to eventually create these objects, we have to make classes for them.
+We have to make classes for these objects so that we can create them later on.
 Classes are simply declarations that we use to establish the fact that we are going to create an object.
-Then, we actually create it in CSS!
+Then, we can actually create it in CSS!

 We create classes using the &lt;div&gt; tag.
 Like this:
 ```html